ezQel/Journal/Backend/README.md

 ```

 > [!NOTE]
-> Postgres is the prefered database for this project bu that can be changed in the TypeORM configuration in the app module.
+> Postgres is the prefered database for this project but that can be changed in the TypeORM configuration within the app module.

 ## Running the app